-1) Type of wood- Pine or Birch for dog walker in the street or the "mall walker", Poplar for light trails and camping, Maple or Oak for heavy duty trails and uneven terrain, Beech for long hikes (several days/weeks).
+1) Type of wood- Birch for dog walker in the street or the "mall walker", Poplar for light trails and camping, Maple or Oak for heavy duty trails and uneven terrain, Beech for long hikes (several days/weeks).
 Granted, Maple and Oak are great for Appalachian Trail-type hikes, but they are much heavier.

 2) Height of wood- Measure from floor to just above the shoulder, you must see the top.

 3) Color of hand grip- The grip and lanyard are 330 test Parachute Cord.
 I have Red, Blue, White, Purple, Black, Rainbow, Red/White/Blue, and different types of Camouflauge.